 Over the years, I have had many discussions with people about digital cables and I’ve read many comments online as well; there is a school of thought that a digital signal is just 0’s and 1’s and digital cables make no difference to sound quality.

-I have numerous Entreq customers with RCA and USB digital cables from both ends of the ranges and in proper blind testing the results were not subtle, far from it.
+I have numerous customers using Entreq Digital Cables (be it RCA, AES/EBU, USB or RJ45) at various price point and in proper blind testing the results were not subtle, far from it in most cases.

-There are 4 RJ45 Cables, 2 Primer models that both come with a ground cable and ground box included in the price, these both represent superb value for money.
-The Apollo RJ45 cable comes with a ground cable, but not a ground box.
+The Apollo Infinity RJ45 cable comes with a ground cable, but not a ground box.
 The flagship Atlantis requires both a ground cable and ground box to work effectively.